joeypiccola/k8s_home/readme.md

 When we bootstrapped the cluster with flux we created the secret `cluster-secrets` in the `flux-system` namespace.
 This secret contains key/value's that are substituted in to manifest files.

-Q: How does this substitution work?
-A: You have a kustomize kustomization that includes flux kustomization(s) (e.g. resources).
+So how does this work?
+You have a kustomize kustomization that includes flux kustomization(s) (e.g. resources).
 The flux kustomization(s) leverage `.spec.patches` to patch "target" downstream flux kustomization's with the `.spec.postBuild` element.
 The `.spec.postBuild` element leverages `.spec.postBuild.substituteFrom` to do post build variable substitution.
-In the `.spec.postBuild.substituteFrom` element is a list of places to look to perform substitution.
+In the `.spec.postBuild.substituteFrom` element is a list of places to look for matching keys to perform substitution with the values into manifest.
 In this case, we're pulling from a `Secret` named `cluster-secrets`.
 An example of the full patch block is below.
 Note: in order for this to work properly, the secret `cluster-secrets` must use the `.spec.stringData` field.

 ```yaml
 ---